Natural materials have become a valid option for treating unnecessary echoes.

 Researchers have found that natural materials, like wool or plants, can turn into sustainable sound absorbers.
 They are as potent as traditional absorbers made of plastic and mineral combinations.

+Let’s chat about natural sound absorbers and how well they work.
 It leads us to our question:

 Do natural sound absorbers work?